 Interaction design involves more than just clicking or tapping on an object.
 One must consider the context and environment, emotional appeal of the design, the goal and behaviors of the user, the user’s affect, the microcopy for instructions, the responses or states resulting from every action and so on.

-Though not perfectly aligned with the work we do, it’s that by reading a few of these books, we will expand our concepts of what design is, what to consider and how to do it.
+Though not perfectly aligned with our work, reading a few of these books may expand your concepts of how to design.
 I’ve selected ten books that I think have good lessons for learning experience designers.
 In alphabetical order by title.

-- About Face: The Essentials of Interaction Design by Alan Cooper, Robert Reimann, David Cronin, & Christopher Noessel.
+1. About Face: The Essentials of Interaction Design by Alan Cooper, Robert Reimann, David Cronin, & Christopher Noessel.

 This is a well-respected book in the field of interaction design.
 It takes the reader through a detailed product design process, covers important concepts like behaviors and postures (how a product presents itself to users), and looks at important topics, like patterns, affordances and interfaces.

 This is an excellent reference for designing all kinds of user interfaces, though I wonder if it is due for an update as it was published in 2011.
 Within each topic, such as navigation, lists, getting input and going mobile, the author covers design patterns.
 The book also has chapters on user behaviors, information architecture, and aesthetics.

 You may have a previous version of this wildly popular book.
 If not, Krug expounds on the first rule of usability, “Don’t make me think.”
 The book is focused on web and mobile design, usability testing and accessibility.
 There are gems here for everyone who designs for humans.

 Although I’ve only seen the previous edition of this book, I can vouch that it is a comprehensive text for those who are serious about studying interaction design.
 It covers everything from the cognitive, social and emotional aspects of design; to data analysis and interpretation; to prototyping; types of evaluation; and everything in between.

 While listening to an interview with this book’s author, I became convinced that it is the small interactions that often make or break the user experience.
 Yet, how often do we overlook these microinteractions while we design?
 The book’s overall message is that designers should pay attention to both the big picture (features) and the little details (often within features).
-Dan, I would love to have you on my podcast so if you’re reading this, please reply to one of my three emails.
+Listen to my interview with Dan Saffer.

-This is another book that discusses interface design patterns but in this case, it’s for smartphones.
+This is another book that discusses interface design patterns but in this case, it’s for mobile apps.
 Excellent if you’re thinking about mobile learning, apps or performance support.

 This book is for you if you’re interested in a psychological approach to understanding the triggers of human behavior.
 Anderson dives into how the aesthetic and emotional response to a design impacts usability.

 Simple and Usable is a like a bit of fresh air.
 It takes a unique perspective on interaction design by focusing on ways to simplify user experiences and why this is attractive and important.

 This was the groundbreaking book that popularized the notion of emotional design.
 That a person’s visceral and immediate reaction to a product influences his or her experience.

 This design classic is an encyclopedia of design concepts, many of which you’ll recognize because they are based on cognitive psychology.
 Here are a few of the concepts that are covered: Closure, Color, Comparison, Highlighting, Layering, Mapping, Mental Model, Priming and Prototyping.
 Get the idea?

 Get smarter about online learning.
 You can have The eLearning Coach delivered to your Inbox once a month, with articles, tips, freebies and resources.